Little Elm, Texas

 Little Elm is a city in Denton County, Texas, United States, and a part of the Dallas–Fort Worth metroplex.
 It is an extended suburb of Denton; its population was 46,453 as of the 2020 census.
 In 2000, the census population was at 3,646.
 By the 2010 census, the city total had jumped to 25,898, making Little Elm one of the fastest-growing municipalities by percentage in Texas since 2000.
+The July 1, 2022 census estimates Little Elm's population as 55,357.

 History

 Little Elm was established along Lewisville Lake by C.C.
 "Kit" King, son of John and Delilah King, in 1844.
 King named the community after the creek banks where it was located.
 King helped organize mail service for the area and in 1852 was named the postmaster of Denton County's first post office.
-The population was very low throughout the first half of the 20th century but in 1966 was able to officially incorporate.
-The first official census for the town came in 1970 which recorded 363 persons.
+The population was very low throughout the first half of the 20th century, but in 1966, the community was able to officially incorporate.
+The first official census for the town came in 1970, which recorded 363 persons.

-On the second of March 2023, a very powerful storm came through north Texas.
-It caused damages across the area but most notably, a supermarket's facade was completely torn off covering several automobiles parked in the parking lot.
+On March 2, 2023, a very powerful storm came through North Texas.
+It caused damages across the area but most notably, a supermarket's facade was completely torn off, covering several automobiles parked in the parking lot.